-Diagnosing Invoice-to-Paid Constraints in a Legacy Billing System
+Diagnosing Invoice-to-Paid State Constraints in a Legacy Billing System

 1. Why the Payment Layer Became the Focus